atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-implementation.md

 ## 2 Use the Data Warehouse

-You should avoid doing any large cleaning at this stage.
+Any large cleaning should be avoided at this stage.
 You should be selecting the relevant views and filtering out unnecessary columns from the Data Warehouse to build out each Data Mart.

     CREATE VIEW
     SELECT *